Flank/flank-dashboard/metrics/cli/docs/03_enablig_firebase_authentication.md

 The following request requires the client id and client secret from the [GCloud credentials page](https://console.cloud.google.com/apis/credentials) in addition to the token.

-Unfortunately, there is unavailable to retrieve them using  GCloud CLI or API, so we should show a prompt, which told the user to go to the[Credentials page](https://console.cloud.google.com/apis/credentials), open the OAuth 2.0 web Client IDs, and asks to copy & paste the client id and client secret into the console.
+Unfortunately, there is unavailable to retrieve them using  GCloud CLI or API, so we should show a prompt, which told the user to go to the [Credentials page](https://console.cloud.google.com/apis/credentials), open the OAuth 2.0 web Client IDs, and asks to copy & paste the client id and client secret into the console.

 Then we can request the following endpoint: